CommonGateway/CoreBundle/docs/features/Events.md

 ### Chaining actions

 Additionally, Actions can throw events themselves.
-You can build simple flows using this typical pattern (called chaining)..
+You can build simple flows using this typical pattern (called chaining).
 Currently, the gateway isn’t a full-blown BPMN engine and should not be used that way.
 It is however possible to integrate the BPMN engine into gateway flows using custom plugins (we are still looking for a sponsor for a Camunda or Flowable plugin).

 ## Event list